omkar-334/IRCTC_Automation/README.md

 Note - For **FromStation** & **ToStation** - Check https://www.irctc.co.in/nget/train-search for exact station names and paste.
 Note - During Step 3 (Sign in) - There is a captcha which you have to fill manually.
 The script will wait for 10 seconds then continue.

+Disclaimer - For educational purposes only